walmartlabs/concord-website/docs/plugins/gremlin.md

 ## Processkiller

-The `processKiller` action of the `gremlin` task can be used to kill a specified process, which can be used to simulate application or dependency crashes.
+The `processKiller` action of the `gremlin` task can be used to kill a specified process.
+This can be used to simulate application or dependency crashes.
 The following parameters are needed in addition to the general parameters:

 - `interval`: The number of seconds to delay before kills.
 Default 5 seconds
 - `process`: Required - The process name to match (allows regex) or the process ID
 - `group`: The group name or ID to match against (name matches only)
 - `user`: The user name or ID to match against (name matches only)
 - `newest`: If set the newest matching process will be killed (name matches only, cannot be used with -o).
 Default set to `false`
 - `oldest`:If set the oldest matching process will be killed (name matches only, cannot be used with -n).
 Default set to `false`
 - `exact`: If set the match must be exact and not just a substring match (name matches only).
 Default to `false`
 - `killChildren`: If set the processes children will also be killed.
 Default to `false`
 - `fullMatch`: If set the processes name match will occur against the full command line string that the process was launched with.
 Default to `false`

 ```yaml
 task: gremlin